To A Young Bride To Be

 And unfortunately, because confession is good for the soul, I must pause to add: it has not brought me to my knees nearly often enough.
 Ted deserves my respect not because he is RIGHT, but because he is the RIGHT MAN for me.
 He is the man God has uniquely chosen to lead me in the paths of righteousness.
 When I show respect to Ted Seago, I show respect to Jehovah Jireh, my Provider.
 When I show disrespect for Ted, I show disrespect for a perfect Sovereign God who desires nothing more or less from me than that I am molded to the image of His Son, Jesus Christ.
 I have no excuse to offer you: you have no excuse to invent.
 We submit with loving hearts, or we live in rebellion to God.

 But this is not a revolution against God’s word: this is a celebration of the joy of living IN HIS WORD!
 Today we celebrate that soon you will have complete freedom to do what you so desperately want to do: LOVE YOUR MAN WITH ABANDON.
 Thirty-three years ago my pastor’s wife came over to my home and modeled for me how to love my husband all day long and in every room.
 She showed me how she prayed for her husband as she ironed his shirts.
-She slipped notes in his books that she knew he would read in preparing for his sermon.
+She slipped notes in his books that she knew he would read in preparation for his sermon.
 She hid flower petals in the towels in his bathroom.
 She placed cards in his underwear drawer and drew hearts at the bottom of his sermon notes before slipping them back into his Bible.
 I can’t say that I have even attempted to emulate everything she told me so many years ago, but I can say this: I have longed to emulate that 24/7 love that enabled her husband to light up when she entered the room.
 And I must admit: I have been much happier when I did.

 You see, loving your fiancé is a gift you have given us.
-We delight to see your innocent, simple glow and adoration for the man that will become your husband in a few weeks.
-Loving your husband is a generational gift: better than a family teapot or even the family Bible: when you are loving your husband in return, you are loving your future children, grandchildren and nieces and nephews.
+We delight to see your innocent, simple glow and adoration for the man who will become your husband in a few weeks.
+Loving your husband is a generational gift: better than a family teapot or even the family Bible: when you are loving your husband in return, you are loving your future children, grandchildren, and nieces and nephews.
 You are also loving God and fulfilling your calling as a Christian woman.

 Today we celebrate your love: the gift you give each of us each time we see your lovely face aglow with a soon-to-be bride-like glow.
-Your love is a gift with a ripple effect as a rock in a pond: the gift extends to this group of women, to our church, our community, to those who know you.
+Your love is a gift with a ripple effect as a rock in a pond: the gift extends to this group of women, to our church, our community, and to those who know you.
 May it grow with each passing day, and may the ripples widen and deepen that your love, as it reflects the love of the perfect bride to her perfect bridegroom, draws others to the saving knowledge of the Lord Jesus Christ.